themichaelfoley/Bootcamp-Foley/01-Lesson-Plans/11-Classification/3/Activities/02-Stu_Do_Hypothetical_Models/README.md

 For each of the following scenarios, think about a model that you might create to predict the outcome of interest.
 With a partner, discuss what is being predicted and which evaluation metrics might be most important to use to compare the effectiveness of models.

 1. A company wants to block phishing messages—predict whether an email is spam or not spam.
+- Precision blocks only what is KNOWN spam.
 2. Doctors want an objective second opinion on imaging results—predict whether or not an MRI shows cancerous growth.
+-Precision because this is a second opinion not an initial screening
 3. A study looks at gender differences in writing—predict whether a student is a boy or a girl based off their essays.
+-Balanced accuracy - Good recall and specificity
 4. Improve weather forecasts—predict whether it will rain the next day.
+-Recall
 5. A venture capital firm wants to optimize its investments—predict whether a company will undertake an IPO in the next 12 months.
+-Precision
 ## Hint

 Think about the likelihood of each class in addition to the costliness of false positives or negatives.